-2.3 Climate extreme indices
+Climate extreme indices

 To determine the changes in extreme climate events, twenty-seven climate extreme indices have been defined by the Expert Team on Climate Change Detection and Indices (ETCCDI) created by the World Climate Research Programme (WCRP).
 These indices are mainly used in historical climate model simulations (e.g., Sillmann et al., 2013a) and in model projections forced by greenhouse gas emission increases (Sillmann et al., 2013b).
-Eight climate extreme indices of the ETCCDI are used 166 in this study and are summarized in Table 2.
-These indices are able to show extreme changes in surface air temperature and in 167 168 precipitation over high latitude regions because they use either a relative change based on a percentile or a threshold suitable for these regions, such as a threshold to 0°C for the ice days index.
-Four indices are based on the maximum daily surface air 169 temperature: the frequency of cold days (TX10p: % of days over the summer period when the maximum temperature is below 170 the 10th percentile of the CTRL), the frequency of warm days (TX90p: % of days over the summer period when the maximum 171 temperature exceeds the 90th percentile of the CTRL), the warm spell duration index (WSDI: number of days over the summer 172 173 period with at least 6 consecutive days when the maximum temperature exceeds the 90th percentile of the CTRL) and the ice days (ID: number of days over the summer period when the maximum temperature remains below $0^{\circ}$ C).
-This last index (ID) 174 175 should not be confused with sea ice conditions.
-The last four indices are based on the daily precipitation: the maximum 1 day precipitation (RX1day: the maximum 1 day value of precipitation over the summer period), the wet-day precipitation (R95p 176 177 total amount of precipitation during wet days (>1mm) for days where precipitation exceeds the 95th percentile of the CTRL 178 over the summer period), the consecutive dry days (CDD: maximum number of consecutive days over the summer period when the daily precipitation does not exceed 1mm) and the consecutive wet days (CWD: maximum number of consecutive 179 days over the summer period when the daily precipitation exceeds 1mm).
-More details are given below or can be found in 180 181 Zhang et al. (2011) or in Sillmann et al. (2013a) for all the indices.
+Eight climate extreme indices of the ETCCDI are used in this study.
+These indices have been selected because they can show extreme changes in frequency or in persistence in surface air temperature or in precipitation even over high latitude regions.
+Four indices are based on the maximum daily surface air temperature: the frequency of cold days (TX10p: % of days over the summer period when the maximum temperature is below the 10th percentile of the CTRL), the frequency of warm days (TX90p: % of days over the summer period when the maximum temperature exceeds the 90th percentile of the CTRL), the warm spell duration index (WSDI: number of days over the summer period with at least 6 consecutive days when the maximum temperature exceeds the 90th percentile of the CTRL) and the ice days (ID: number of days over the summer period when the maximum temperature remains below 0°C).
+The last 165 four indices are based on the daily precipitation: the maximum 1 day precipitation (RX1day: the maximum 1 day value of precipitation over the summer period), the wet-day precipitation (R95p: total amount of precipitation during wet days (>1mm) for days where precipitation exceeds the 95th percentile of the CTRL over the summer period), the consecutive dry days (CDD : maximum number of consecutive days over the summer period when the daily precipitation does not exceed 1mm) and the consecutive wet days (CWD: maximum number of consecutive days over the summer period when the daily precipitation exceeds 1mm).
+More details are given below or can be found in Zhang et al. (2011) or in Sillmann et al. (2013a) for all the indices.